akaJLM/a-safe-place-for-my-test/master/a-safe-place/wamp-and-zendframework/README.md

 4 Download zftool.phar https://packages.zendframework.com/zftool.phar

-5 Download and install http://getcomposer.org/Composer-Setup.exe to fix the windows path environment (I think this exe file fix all php .phar files)
+5 Download and install http://getcomposer.org/Composer-Setup.exe to fix the windows path environment (I think this exe file fix all your php.phar files)

 6 Follow the instruction (the only one thing requested @ the installation is to match correctly the wamp directory of php.exe like wamp > bin > php > php version > php.exe)